Bisco Hatori: Biography

 From Saitama, Japan, her pseudonym is Bisco Hatori.
 She has worked for such magazines as LaLa.
 Her manga debut was A Moment of Romance in LaLa DX.
 Her first series was Millennium Snow, which was put on hiatus because of her other manga, the comedy Ouran High School Host Club, which became her breakout hit.
 It placed in the 50 top-selling manga in Japan for both 2008 and 2009.
-Hatori's work is influenced by classic manga such as Please Save My Earth, a shōjo science fiction series, and the basketball manga Slam Dunk.
+Hatori's work is influenced by manga such as Please Save My Earth, a shōjo science fiction series, and the basketball manga Slam Dunk.
 She finished Ouran High School Host Club in 2010.
 In January 2012, Hatori wrote a science-fiction comedy one-shot manga titled Detarame Mōsōryoku Opera published in LaLa.
 The second chapter was published in May 2012.
 Millennium Snow was later finished in 2014.

 She has since worked on her series Behind the scenes!!, comedy manga from 2014 to 2018.
-In 2019, Viz Media announced that Hitori would attend the Anime Expo as a paneled guest.
+In 2019, Viz Media announced that Hatori would attend the Anime Expo as a paneled guest.